 Skip to content

-A Rust CLI that indexes every JSONL transcript Claude Code writes under ~/.claude/projects/ and turns them into reports — cost, tools, turns, PRs, full-text search, and more.
+A Rust CLI that indexes the local transcripts of Claude Code, OpenAI Codex, GitHub Copilot, Pi, and OpenClaw into one SQLite database and turns them into reports — cost, tools, turns, PRs, full-text search, and more, across every provider.

 At a glance